HasteGaming/classic/docs/charter.md

 ## Guild Roles and Responsibilities

-- Guild Ranks and expectations.
+### Guild Ranks and expectations.

 - Guild Master
   - Produce this document
   - Provide direction
   - Be the advocate for everyone
 - Officer
   - Event scheduling
   - Ensure guild and individuals are staying true to our Haste ways.
 - Class Champion
   - An individual nominated to the role by his peers in class.
   - The guild's multi directional conduit into raid ceremonies such as Loot Council votes, Post Raid discussions, class raid assignments, etc.
   - Works with a Officer to introduce and explore concepts into raids and shape the guild.
 - Raider
   - Maintains the 3 P's.
     - Preparation
     - Participation
     - Performance
 - Veteran
       - A casual rank within the guild for those who have completed an expansion with Haste.
 - ALT
       - A persons alternate.
+- Member
+  - A casual member.
 - Trial
       - A new member to the Haste family.

+### Member Progression

+- Trial
+  > Usually ~750 Effort Points worth of guild events until individual is evaluated by Class peers & Champions.
+- Member
+  > An up and coming member who continues to earn their stripes.
+Typically reviewed after ~1500 Effort Points.
+- Raider
+  > An active Raider within the Haste community.
+- Class Champion

 ## Raiding with Haste